USS Davis (DD-937): Post Vietnam

-Sailing for Mombasa on 5 January 1978 with Rear Admiral Samuel H. Packer, ComMidEastFor, embarked, Davis steamed in the Red Sea, Gulf of Aden, into late February, punctuating those periods underway with weekly fuel stops at Djibouti and a visit to Muscat, Oman (25-28 January).
-After a period of upkeep at Bahrain, the ship conducted turnover with her reliefs, guided missile destroyer Barney and frigate Glover, at Jiddah, Saudi Arabia (9 April).
+Sailing for Mombasa on 5 January 1978 with Rear Admiral Samuel H. Packer, ComMidEastFor, embarked, Davis steamed in the Red Sea, Gulf of Aden, into late February, punctuating those periods underway with weekly fuel stops at Djibouti and a visit to Muscat, Oman (25–28 January).
+After a period of upkeep at Bahrain, the ship conducted turnover with her reliefs, guided missile destroyer Barney and frigate Glover, at Jeddah, Saudi Arabia (9 April).
 Transiting the Suez Canal on 13 April, Davis reached Rota on 20 April and began her transatlantic passage.
-Fueling in the Azores (23 April), the destroyer visited Hamilton, Bermuda (28-29 April), and stood up the Cooper River on 2 May.
+Fueling in the Azores (23 April), the destroyer visited Hamilton, Bermuda (28–29 April), and stood up the Cooper River on 2 May.

-Davis remained at Charleston into the summer of 1978, logging an NWAT assist visit (14-16 June) and a TSI/NTPI inspection (19-20 June).
-She embarked midshipmen for training (18 July-18 August) that extended into the ship's cruise to the Great Lakes.
+Davis remained at Charleston into the summer of 1978, logging an NWAT assist visit (14–16 June) and a TSI/NTPI inspection (19–20 June).
+She embarked midshipmen for training (18 July – 18 August) that extended into the ship's cruise to the Great Lakes.
 Departing Charleston on 3 August in company with destroyers William C. Lawe (Captain William D. Daniels, ComDesRon 34, Naval Reserve Force, embarked) and Robert A. Owens, Davis visited a succession of ports, acquainting residents with the U.S. Navy and aiding in recruiting efforts in that region.
-In company with William C. Lawe and Robert A. Owens, she visited Quebec (8-10 August) and Montreal (10-11 August), Canada; and the New York ports of Ogdensburg (12-14 August), Oswego (14-16 August) and Buffalo (17-20 August).
-Davis then called at Ashtabula, Ohio (20-24 August), rejoining William C. Lawe and Robert A. Owens for a visit to Toledo, Ohio (24-28 August).
-The three ships then visited Detroit, Michigan (28 August-1 September) and Cleveland, Ohio, arriving on 1 September.
+In company with William C. Lawe and Robert A. Owens, she visited Quebec (8–10 August) and Montreal (10–11 August), Canada; and the New York ports of Ogdensburg (12–14 August), Oswego (14–16 August) and Buffalo (17–20 August).
+Davis then called at Ashtabula, Ohio (20–24 August), rejoining William C. Lawe and Robert A. Owens for a visit to Toledo, Ohio (24–28 August).
+The three ships then visited Detroit, Michigan (28 August – 1 September) and Cleveland, Ohio, arriving on 1 September.
 Robert A. Owens departed that port on 5 September, Davis and William C. Lawe the next morning.
 The task unit reassembled at Buffalo on 6 September, where Captain Billy B. Traweek relieved Captain Daniels as ComDesRon 34 NRF.
-Resuming the Great Lakes cruise, the destroyers visited Toronto, Canada (7-9 September); Davis stopped at Oswego for a CHT pump-out while the other two ships proceeded to Ogdensburg for the same purpose.
+Resuming the Great Lakes cruise, the destroyers visited Toronto, Canada (7–9 September); Davis stopped at Oswego for a CHT pump-out while the other two ships proceeded to Ogdensburg for the same purpose.
 After another pause at Montreal, the ships steamed up the Saint Lawrence Seaway.
 While William C. Lawe and Robert A. Owens paused at Halifax, Nova Scotia, Davis continued on for her home port, reaching Charleston on 17 September.
-There, she then underwent a restricted availability (1 November- 2 December) for necessary engineering repairs, then carried out an underway period for certification (11-16 December), after which time she remained in port for the remainder of 1978.
+There, she then underwent a restricted availability (1 November – 2 December) for necessary engineering repairs, then carried out an underway period for certification (11–16 December), after which time she remained in port for the remainder of 1978.